DavidTNguyen/junit-docker-demo/README.md

 or simply run attached `build-docker-images.sh` shell script.

 ###Compose Up
-To start all the services run `docker-compose up`
+To start all the services from the command line, just run `docker-compose up`.

 ###URIs/Endpoints
 - [Greeting Service](http://localhost:8081/greeting)